 “We are running on accumulators; the power from the rotation system does not get here.”
 Nysa's helmet was illuminated by the panel.

 “How much distance could we travel with it?”
-Athi, who led the salvage team, approached Nysa and took a look at the vehicle's status.
+Athi, who was part of the salvage team and wanted to remain with them to help, approached Nysa and looked at the vehicle's status.
 “Humm.
 No more than 150.”

 “I hope we find the issue before that.”
-Mara, another saurian of the same species as Athi, was gazing from above his head at a distance as if searching for something.
+Mara, another saurian of the same species as Athi, was gazing with her reddish eyes from above his head at a distance as if searching for something.

-“I'm going to switch the CLD on.”
+“I'm going to switch the fissure detector on.”
 Nysa was going to push the button, but she stopped when she heard Iset.

-“Let's wait till we reach the first reactor of the spinal cord.
+“Let's wait till we reach the first reactor of the spinal cord to save some energy.
 We are going to do a visual inspection on this section.
 I've the feeling that we are going to find something big.”

 The eight-wheeled car moved at a constant speed across the neck.
-Nysa and Athi, the ones that were on the cabin, were looking at the walls of the neck, their eyes wide open.
+Nysa and Athi, the ones that were on the cabin, were looking at its walls, their eyes wide open.
 The rest of the squad used the small windows of the car.

 From time to time the car stopped, now because someone had seen something strange on the wall, now because what looked like a hole was yet another structural deformation.
 But then, after what it looked like an eternity, Athi blurted something unintelligible out and Nysa stopped the car.